 Here are 12 steps for people who are dreaming of a new home for the holidays.

-pop over to this website #1: Understand Your Numbers
+#1: Understand Your Numbers

 Future home buyers should take the time to write down all of their monthly expenses and add in the expected new mortgage costs.
 Be sure to include things like utilities and insurance for the new home.
 Also, consider establishing a small savings account for unexpected repairs.
 Consumers should focus on spending during a month to get comfortable and get a feel for how the new house payment will fit into the budget.

 #2: A Down Payment is Only One part of the Out of Pocket Expense when Purchasing a Home